Reference

 --stale | flag | false |

-gbrain embed people/alice # one pagegbrain embed --stale # only re-embed pages whose chunks changedgbrain embed --all # rebuild every embeddingGraph — links and backlinks
+quaid embed people/alice # one pagequaid embed --stale # only re-embed pages whose chunks changedquaid embed --all # scan every page; skip current chunksquaid embed --all --batch-size 16 # scan pages in smaller batchesConversation extraction and models

 Section titled “Graph — links and backlinks”link <FROM> <TO>